Raptors Land at Kadena While Japan Waits for Eagles

 When the Eagles return

-Kadena is currently scheduled to receive its first F-15EX squadron in 2027, with a second to follow by the end of the decade.
+The 36 F-15EX jets earmarked for Kadena were most recently expected between March and June 2026, but after the latest slip the Air Force has not confirmed a new delivery date.
 Until then, expect Raptor rotations and possibly F-35As to fill the slots.
 The Air Force has not said how long this particular deployment will last, but if recent practice is any guide, it will run at least until the next rotation lands behind it.

 For now, the world’s most expensive fighter is the alert bird at the most important air base in the Pacific.
 Make of that what you will.